How to Teach a Dog to Stay

 7. As his bottom touches the floor feed him three treats one at a time at roughly one second intervals

-8. Give the release cue GO PLAY and throw the fourth treat away from the dog so that he has to get up to eat it.
+8. Give the release cue GO PLAY and throw the fourth treat away from your dog.

 Exercise 6 treat streaming for twenty seconds